LumoSQL/archive1-LumoSQL-on-github/doc/prior-art.md

 # List of On-disk File Format-related Prior Art

 The on-disk file format is important to many SQLite use cases, and introspection tools are both important and rare.
 Other K-V stores also have third-party on-disk introspection tools.
 There are advantages to having investigative tools that do not use the original/canonical source code to read and write these databases.
+The SQLite file format is promoted as being a stable, backwards-compatible transport (recommend by the Library of Congress as an archive format) but it also has significant drawbacks as discussed elsewhere in the LumoSQL documentation.

 | Project | Last modified | Description |
 | ------- | ------------- | ----------- |